POeticPotatoes/Notes/AB1501_marketing/4_customer_driven_marketing.md

 * Perishability - They cannot be stored for later use
 * Variability - Quality depends on who provides them, when, where, how

+**performance quality** is the product's ability to perform its functions

+**conformance quality** is the capability of a product, service, or process to meet certain design standards set by the producer

 ### Price
 * List price
 * Discounts